azukashi/linktree-clone/README.md

 ### 📝 Start editing `src/main.ts`

 All data (Name, username, avatarUrl, url) is defined at `src/main.ts`.
-You just easily edit and manage it.
+You can just easily edit and manage it.

 ### 🏃 Run the app in development server